giellalt/lang-smj/verbs-affixes-fst-src.md

- LEXICON SLEDUT_IV  Intransitive Two-syll contraced words not in third grade as contraced verb have been, or in third grade but with norwegian u, or some other strange thing.
+ LEXICON SLEDUT_IV  Intransitive Two-syll contraced words not in third grade as contraced verb have been.
 Only Sg3 passiv.